 Face the interview

-Whenever you ask this question during an interview, it is impossible to feel a trap.
+Whenever you ask this question during an interview, it is impossible to feel like a trap.
 Any other answers you might possibly give, “Are you looking for a new location?”
 What exactly do you look for in a job – factors to look for in a job?

 Well, this depends on the humor of the hired recruitment system, but in general, it is probably not your best option.
 To play it a little safer and thoroughly, follow these four steps.
 Remember, you want to be honest, but diplomatic.